 Landlord/Tenant Eviction Lawyer

 Notifying a tenant by law and serving them with court papers is not enough to legally evict them.
 We can help you at every step.
 Call our Los Angeles eviction attorney today to see what the eviction process involves with one of our Los Angeles tenant eviction lawyers.

 We offer our clients counseling and representation throughout the unlawful detainer process.
 This includes, drafting 3-Day and 30-Day Notices, preparing unlawful detainer complaints and responses, getting the defendants served, requesting an immediate trial, obtaining judgments, obtaining writs of possession and then causing the Sheriff’s Department to serve a notice to vacate.

 We have experienced lawyers representing landlords & tenants in Los Angeles, to provide you the most effective representation possible.

 What is and is not a valid reason for an eviction?

 How quick can an eviction matter be finished?

 How long will an eviction stay on my record?

 Yes.
-If your case goes to trial you can appeal the outcome.
+If your case goes to trial you can appeal the outcome, but the appeal may not stay the eviction while the appeal is pending.
+This is an important thing to review, because if you are dispossessed of the property and the appeal takes a year to resolve you may not be interested in pursuing the appeal.
 You should pay particular attention on the time to file your appeal because depending on the classification of your case (limited or unlimited) that can effect the deadline for your appeal.